lightning/bolts/07-routing-gossip.md

 makes sense to have it be a UNIX timestamp (i.e. seconds since UTC 1970-01-01).
 This cannot be a hard requirement, however, given the possible case of two `channel_update`s within a single second.

+It is assumed that more than one `channel_update` message changing the channel parameters in the same second may be a DoS attempt, and therefore, the node responsible for signing such messages may be blacklisted.
+However, a node may send a same `channel_update` message with a different signature (changing the nonce in signature signing), and hence fields apart from signature are checked to see if the channel parameters have changed for the same timestamp.
+It is also important to note that ECDSA signatures are malleable.
+So, an intermediate node who received the `channel_update` message can rebroadcast it just by changing the `s` component of signature with `-s`.
+This should however not result in the blacklist of the `node_id` from where the message originated.

 The explicit `option_channel_htlc_max` flag to indicate the presence of `htlc_maximum_msat` (rather than having `htlc_maximum_msat` implied